401(k): Required minimum distributions (RMD)

-Account owners must begin making distributions from their accounts by April 1 of the calendar year after turning age 70 1/2 (72 for individuals who turn age 70 1/2 after December 31, 2019) or April 1 of the calendar year after retiring, whichever is later.
-The amount of distributions is based on life expectancy according to the relevant factors from the appropriate IRS tables.

-The required minimum distribution is not required for a particular calendar year if the account owner is employed by the employer during the entire calendar year and the account owner does not own more than 5% of the employer's business at any point during the calendar year.
-(Note: For these purposes, a person's direct ownership must be added to the ownership by the person's spouse, children, grandchildren, or parents, or by the person's partnerships, estates, trusts, and other corporations.)
-Required minimum distributions apply to both traditional contributions and Roth contributions to a 401(k) plan.

-A person who is required to make a required minimum distribution, but does not do so, is subject to a penalty of 50% of the amount that should have been distributed.
+The age at which required minimum distributions generally begin is 73 for people who reach age 73 before 2033, and 75 for those who reach age 74 after 2032.
+A participant in a workplace retirement plan may delay distributions until retirement unless the participant owns more than 5 percent of the business sponsoring the plan, although a plan may require distributions to begin earlier.
+The first distribution is generally due by April 1 of the year after the participant reaches the applicable age or, when the workplace-plan exception applies, retires.
+Later distributions are due by December 31 each year.
+Designated Roth accounts are not subject to required minimum distributions while the owner is alive.
+A failure to withdraw the full required amount may incur an excise tax of 25 percent of the shortfall, reduced to 10 percent if the shortfall is corrected within two years.

 In response to the United States economic crisis of 2007–2009, Congress suspended the RMD requirement for 2009.
 It was suspended again in 2020 due to the COVID-19 pandemic.

 Required distributions for some former employees

 A 401(k) plan may have a provision in its plan documents to close the account of former employees who have low account balances.
 Almost 90% of 401(k) plans have such a provision.
-As of March 2005, a 401(k) plan may require the closing of a former employee's account if and only if the former employee's account has less than $1,000 of vested assets.
+As of March 2005, a 401(k) plan may require the closing of a former employee's account only if the former employee's account has less than $1,000 of vested assets.

 When a former employee's account is closed, the former employee can either roll over the funds to an individual retirement account, roll over the funds to another 401(k) plan, or receive a cash distribution, less required income taxes and possibly a penalty for a cash withdrawal before the age of 59 1/2.